top of page

 Two days ago, I was dropping off copies of my prison book, FINDING MYSELF INSIDE, when I got talking with some Christians I knew.

-Suddenly, my friend's word came to me, and I began explaining a few suddenly's in the Bible and life.
+Suddenly, my friend's words came to me, and I began explaining the suddenlies in the Bible and life.

-I first spoke of how Solomon's temple came into being after the large stone blocks were chipped to size off-site.
-I mentioned that not a hammer was heard as they fitted so perfectly with each other.
+I first discussed how Solomon's temple was built after the stonemasons chipped the enormous stone blocks to size off-site.
+I mentioned that not a hammer was heard on-site as they fitted so perfectly with each other.
 Then I explained how the members of the Body of Christ would fit the same way.
 Perfected off-site, then brought together for the work.

 In the same context, I explained how new machinery suddenly appears in a factory ready for work.
-Yet, so much earlier time is taken to make each part and assemble the machinery according to the blueprint, ship it to site, and install it in place.
+Yet, its creation takes much more prior time to manufacture and assemble according to the blueprint, ship it to site and install it in place.
 After the commissioning, it 'suddenly' comes into being.

 Behind the scenes in our tiny lives, much work is done.
-At times we understand so little of God's big picture, grasping His shaping of us as knowledgeably as a bolt does about the machine it's on.
+We understand so little of God's big picture, grasping His shaping of us with as much knowledge as a steel bolt has about the machine it's screwed into.

-After the long haul of life-changing experiences, we come into ministry suddenly.
+After the long haul of life-changing experiences, we ‘suddenly’ come into ministry.

 Paras also gave me a CD of her beautiful Christian piano music.
 Heather and I love it.
 It puts us in a peaceful and rejoicing state and is quite beautiful, especially when travelling or reading.

-Christ's disciples didn't realise they were in training for three and a half years, shaped by Christ's Words and actions.
+Christ's disciples didn't realise they were in training for three and a half years, being shaped by Christ's words and actions.
 At Pentecost, they suddenly came into ministry.
 They didn't force themselves into ministry as some do, trying hard to be somebody special.
 They waited until God appointed them.

 Photo by Christina Anne Costello